lasernoises/egrikor/README.md

 for this, but I don't like that very much.
 I felt that instead simply not having global identifiers and designing around that would be more elegant.
 It does definitely come with a set of challenges however.

+### Layout

+The layout process loosley follows the flutter layout protocol.
+The main idea being that a widget gets passed in a simple constraint (the details vary) and returns a size.
+The difference to flutter in my approach is that I treat the returned size as a min-size instead of a fixed one.
+That way we can do things like expand all the widgets in a row to the maximal height all the children of the row without needing to measure multiple times.